What are my rights?

 If you think someone might be doing things or treating you in a way that goes against your rights, it’s important to let someone know.

 Tell adults you trust, like a parent, teacher or Kids Helpline.
-Give us a call, send an email or start a WebChat.
+Give us a call, start a webchat, or read one of our other articles.

 This content was last reviewed 28/07/2020